open-botech/CKVision/README.md

 ![image](https://user-images.githubusercontent.com/22762150/172976873-90907210-9450-4699-adcf-d23daa5ea866.png)

-ClickCat is a firendly user interface that lets you search,explore and visualize your ClickHouse Data.
+WhaleHouse is a firendly user interface that lets you search,explore and visualize your ClickHouse Data.

 We provides the following features,you can access http://8.135.49.240:8080 to try directly without any installing.